-RSLs hold a range of datasets including sensitive data and are compliant with data protection protocols.
+Registered Social Landlords hold a range of datasets including sensitive data and are compliant with data protection protocols.
 Whilst acknowledging that there are benefits associated with collecting and analysing data using digital methods, there are concerns relating to privacy and security.
+Actions aligned with improving the collection, storage, analysis and display of data will be compliant with General Data Protection Regulation (GDPR) and subject to a data impact assessment.